What Is a Vehicle Inspection Checklist?

 Once the check-up is performed and you have completed the checklist, report any discovered issues to your supervisor or the individual who is responsible for vehicle maintenance.
 If you have a manufacturer’s guide or vehicle manual, it will help you customize your inspection.

-Alternatively, you can check our library of templates to download the free printable Vehicle Inspection Checklist you need.
+Alternatively, you can browse our library of templates to download the free printable Vehicle Inspection Checklist you need.

 At What Point Should Your Daily Vehicle Inspection Checklist Be Performed?